top of page

 How to measure risk culture

 In my experience, measuring risk culture can be a complex task as it involves assessing the values, beliefs, attitudes, and behaviours of individuals within an organisation towards risk.
-With that, risk functions should consider both quantitative and qualitative data to develop a comprehensive understanding of their organisation’s risk culture.
-Regular assessments allow for adjustments to be made to improve risk culture over time.
+With that, risk functions should consider both quantitative and qualitative data to develop a comprehensive understanding of their organisation’s risk mindset.
+Regular assessments allow for adjustments to be made to improve risk ethos over time.
 While there isn't a one-size-fits-all approach, here are several methods and indicators that organisations commonly used to measure risk culture:

 Importance of Assessing Risk Culture